NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 The cornerstone of snakemake is the Snakefile, which defines the workflow steps.
-Each step is coded as a (usually) named `rule` and comprise a number of `directives` (e.g., `output`, `input` and `shell`), described below.
+Each step is coded as a (usually) named `rule` and comprise a number of `directives` (such as `output`, `input` and `shell`), which are described below.
 Additionally, commands defining configure-files, import of python modules or definition of python functions can be included in the Snakefile.

 ### Directives

 The most important directives are the `output`, `input` and `shell` directives.
-These descibe which output files will be produced, which input files are needed and what `bash` commands (e.g., calls to programs) are needed to produce the output from the input.
-Their use in the Snakefile is described in the code snippet and the associated texts below.
+These descibe which output files will be produced, which input files are needed, and what `bash` commands (e.g., calls to programs) are needed to produce the output from the input, respectively.
+Their use in the Snakefile is described in the code snippet and the associated texts below, which is designed to convert a sam file to a bam-file.
 In the code snippet, extensive *comments* (starting with a `#`) are used to explain the *following* code line(s) (e.g., a directive).
 Notice that comments are ignored (not executed) by snakemake when running the workflow (see further [Comments in the code](#Comments\ in\ the\ code)).

 ```